TAPS Working Group

 Properties specific to how the Message content is to be sent.
 The

-status of the Send operation is delivered back to the sending
+status of the Send operation action is delivered back to the sending

 application in an event (Section 4.1.6).